protocol docs

 Distribution

-The full 1B is seeded into the V4 pool at launch (with a paired ETH amount), establishing the initial price.
-There is no team allocation held outside the pool, no vesting schedule, no airdrop.
+A majority of supply is seeded into the V4 pool at launch (with a paired ETH amount), establishing the initial price.
+No vesting schedule, no airdrop, no public mint.
 The token lives or dies by trading liquidity.

 Season rewards stream